Skip to content

 TIP

-The stop method will delete the first job it finds with that class name.
-If you have multiple jobs with the same class name, you will need to call stop multiple times.
+The stop method will delete the first job it finds with that combination of class name and arguments.
+If you have multiple jobs with the same class name and arguments, you will need to call stop multiple times.

 Named queues